-The Skills for Culture program was first conceptualized by African Digital Heritage (ADH) in 2019 as part of the Cultural Heritage For Inclusive Growth program.
+The Skills for Culture program was first conceptualized by African Digital Heritage (ADH) in 2019 as part of the British Council Cultural Heritage For Inclusive Growth program.

 Skills for Culture is specially curated for present and future cultural heritage practitioners.
 It seeks to increase visibility, ownership, accessibility, inclusivity, and transmission of cultural heritage, by bolstering the status of cultural heritage and translating it for the next generation, through contemporary practice, participation and technology.